Best travel camera: Beginner, hobbyist & professional tested 2026

 Category 2: Drones — My most important content tool

 Approximately 601,033 of my most-liked Instagram posts are drone shots.
 The bird's-eye view opens up a completely new dimension of travel content—beaches, mountain landscapes, and cities simply look spectacular from above.
-The Mini 5 Pro fits in any jacket pocket and weighs less than a smartphone with a case.
+DJI Mini 5 Pro It fits in any jacket pocket and weighs less than a smartphone with a case.

 My workflow: I typically fly at sunrise or sunset (the "golden hour") when the light is best.
 I take 3-4 photos and 2-3 short video clips per flight, then land and head to the next location.
 With three batteries, I get about 90 minutes of total flight time—more than enough for a day of shooting.